 It should be noted that City Planning accepted the tract map application for the Project prior to the required Early Consultation meeting.
 After RAP staff received the above notification, staff contacted City Planning staff and requested that the Project application be placed on hold until the required Early Consultation Meeting was completed.
-City Planning staff agreed to place the application on hold and afterwards advised RAP staff that RAP's comments for the proposed Project could be received by February 2018.
+City Planning staff agreed to place the application on hold.
+City Planning recently reached out to RAP staff requesting that RAP's comments for the proposed Project be received by February 2018.
 If no written report is provided to the Advisory Agency by that date, the Advisory Agency will assume that RAP has no report to make.